-- ✓ We have looked into the issue and are doing... to make sure it doesn't happen again. - $\checkmark$ We have fixed the mistake and have put a new process in place so this doesn't happen again. - $\checkmark$ Thank you for letting us know, we are working to fix the issue.
+- ✓ We have looked into the issue and are doing... to make sure it doesn't happen again. - ✓ We have fixed the mistake and have put a new process in place so this doesn't happen again. - ✓ Thank you for letting us know, we are working to fix the issue.

-If there is a delay in getting an answer within 24 hours, acknowledge the comment and escalate to the Social Media team.
-The Social Media Team will escalate to the Marketing Manager and Executive Director if they require further advice:
+If there is a delay in getting an answer within 24 hours, acknowledge the comment and escalate to the Marketing Services Team.
+The Marketing Services Team will escalate to the Marketing Manager and Executive Director if they require further advice:

-- ✓ I'm still finding out the answer to your questions, I'll let you know soon. - $\checkmark$ That's a great question, I'll find out and get back to you soon.
+- ✓ I'm still finding out the answer to your questions, I'll let you know soon. - ✓ That's a great question, I'll find out and get back to you soon.